-The “How to” articles in this section explain how to do specific tasks with the Intel nGraph++ library.
+The “How to” articles in this section explain how to do specific tasks with nGraph components.
 The recipes are all framework agnostic; in other words, if an entity (framework or user) wishes to make use of target-based computational resources, it can either:

-- Do the tasks programatically through the framework, or
+- Do the tasks programatically through a framework, or

 - Provide a serialized model that can be imported to run on one of the nGraph backends.